Please fill out this form and let us know which of our next scheduled sessions you would like to take.

 So that's what we did.
 For over 12 years.

 And we still want to do all of the above in BPO 100 (Revised).
 In that sense, the revision of BPO 100 is a replacement for the original BPO 100.
-But BPO 100 REVISED is also a sequel to BPO 100 because BPO 100 (Revised) not only uses different texts and resources, its focus is expanded to include more about course design, learning science, and matters of equity, inclusion, and accessibility.
+But BPO 100 REVISED is also a sequel to BPO 100 because BPO 100 (Revised) not only uses different texts and resources, its focus is expanded to include more about course design, learning science, and matters of accessibility.

 Also, and perhaps most importantly, BPO 100 REVISED is intentionally designed to be appropriate to a covid / post-covid world.